Varilux: 1993: Varilux Comfort

 As Essilor's best selling lens, the world #1 selling progressive lens the Varilux Comfort has been subject to several studies.
 It was the first product designed to take visual ergonomic criteria into account.

 2000: Varilux Panamic

 The Varilux Panamic lens is based on Global Design Management, a technology that manages central, peripheral and binocular vision parameters.

 2004: Varilux Ellipse

 The Varilux Ellipse lens enables those with presbyopia to wear small frames and a progressive lens.

 2006: Varilux Physio

 The Varilux Physio progressive lens is characterized by an improvement in colour contrast and wider fields of vision.
-It derives its performance from a patented innovation called the Twin RX Technology which combines a method for calculating lens optics, Essilor's Wavefront Magement System and advanced digital surfacing.
+It derives its performance from a patented innovation called the Twin RX Technology which combines a method for calculating lens optics, Essilor's Wavefront Management System and advanced digital surfacing.
 The progressive lens is also available as the Varilux Physio F-360, which require more measurements and is therefore more personalized.